Efficient animals produce more food

 He said that though systems are expensive to install, liquid feeding can improve pig health and weight gain. de Lange cited data showing that liquid feeding can benefit swine gut microflora.
 Gut microflora are the beneficial microorganisms that live in the digestive tract.
 These microflora help pigs—and humans—synthesize nutrients like vitamin A and B12.
 Microflora also convert undigested carbohydrates and fiber into energy.
 The computerized systems store feed in tanks, which promotes fermentation and the development of beneficial microbes.
 A pig with healthy microflora can be more efficient, and in de Lange’s studies of weaning-aged pigs, a liquid diet improved health in portions of the intestines.

 Pigs are just one animal that scientists are working with to increase efficiency.
-There have also been advances in efficiency of beef cattle production.
+Check this out to learn more about advances in efficiency of beef cattle production.

 Why do we need animals to produce food in the first place?
 Read about the nutrients in animal products.